NickDevoctomy/SunoMixIntroAgent/README.md

 ## How It Works

-The application uses two specialized agents powered by OpenAI's GPT model:
+The application uses specialized agents powered by OpenAI's GPT model:

 ### Music Research Specialist